 In 2016, 53.9 percent of American households donated something to a legally recognized charity.
 This is down 1.5 percentage points from the prior wave of data in 2014, 11.5 percentage points since the Great Recession, and almost 14 percentage points from the peak level, in 2002.
 In other words, one in five former donors in the early waves of the study are now not giving anything to legal charities in any given year.

-Table 1 shows that the share of Americans giving at all to 501(c)(3)s continues to erode.
+Table 1 (see further down) shows that the share of Americans giving at all to 501(c)(3)s continues to erode.
 (Note that the dataset used by this table represents the bottom 92 percent of U.S. households for income and bottom 97–98 percent of households for wealth.
 The panel does not include enough observations in the top 2–3 percent of income earners to be representative.)1

 Meanwhile, big donors are playing an even bigger role than in earlier years.
 First, itemized giving by those with an adjusted gross income (AGI) of $1 million or more in any given year has grown dramatically over the last couple of decades (see Table 2)—in fact, it has more than tripled, from 10.3 percent in 1993 to 31.7 percent in 2016 (the most recent year available from the IRS of highest income earners).
 It is also up two percentage points from 2015, when it was 29.8 percent.